-- 12.2 The ABS changes the index reference period (a process known as re-referencing) of the CPI from time to time, but not frequently.
+- The ABS changes the index reference period (a process known as re-referencing) of the CPI from time to time, but not frequently.
 This is because frequently changing the index reference period is inconvenient for users, particularly those who use the CPI for contract escalation.
-Also re-referencing may result in the loss of some detailed historic data, especially for long series.
-In the March quarter 1992 the index reference period was changed from 1980-81 = 100.0 to 1989-90 = 100.0.
-The current CPI index reference period continues as 1989-90 = 100.
-The ABS has produced historical index numbers on the current base, so generally there is no need for users to do their own calculations. - The conversion of an index series from one index reference period to another involves calculating a conversion factor using the ratio between the two series of index numbers.
-For example, consider converting the Clothing group index for Perth from an index reference period of 1980-81 = 100.0 to 1989-90 = 100.0 (see Table 12.1).
-The index number for the 1989-90 Clothing group using an index reference period of 1980-81 is (181.5 + 186.4 + 185.8 + 188.6)/4 = 185.6 (rounded to one decimal place).
-Thus the conversion factor is 0.5388 (100.0/185.6) so that the March quarter 1989 index number, on an index reference period of 1989-90 = 100.0 is $95.4 (177.0 \times 0.5388)$.
+Also re-referencing may result in the loss of some detailed historical data, especially for long series.
+The current CPI index reference period was updated in the September quarter 2012 to 2011-12.
+Prior to this the index reference period was 1989-90. - 12.3 By convention, the ABS publishes price index numbers rounded to one decimal place.
+Re-referencing is necessary where price index numbers fall to levels which would result in a loss of precision of period-to-period index movements.
+An example of a series in the CPI where this could occur is the Audio, visual and computing equipment expenditure class.
+This series experiences a downward trend due to the technological improvements seen in these goods, resulting in pure price falls over time.
+Therefore, re-referencing is required in these cases so that price indexes accurately capture period-to-period movements. - The conversion of an index series from one index reference period to another involves calculating a conversion factor using the ratio between the two series of index numbers.
+For example, consider converting the Clothing and footwear group index for Australia from an index reference period of 1989-90 = 100.0 to 2011-12 = 100.0 (see Table 12.1).
+The index number for the 2011-12 Clothing and footwear group using an index reference period of 1989-90 is (110.3 + 109.7 + 107.7 + 109.2)/4 = 109.2(rounded to one decimal place).
+The published conversion factor is 0.9154 (approximately 100.0/109.2) so that the March quarter 2011 index number, on an index reference period of 2011-12 = 100.0 is $97.2 (106.2 \times 0.9154)$ . - Similar procedures are used to convert the 2011-12 index reference period to a 1989-90 index reference period.
+For example, the December quarter 2013 index for the Clothing group for Australia was 99.7 which, when multiplied by the conversion factor of 1.0920 (109.2/100.0), gives an index number of 108.9 on the index reference period of 1989-90 = 100.0.
+It should be noted that a different conversion factor will apply for each index and city - that is, the factor for the Clothing and footwear group for Australia will differ from the factor for the Transport group for Australia, and for the Clothing and footwear group for Sydney.